josdejong/mathjs/docs/reference/functions/numeric.md

 <h1 id="function-numeric">Function numeric <a href="#function-numeric" title="Permalink">#</a></h1>

-Convert a numeric input to a specific numeric type: number, BigNumber, or Fraction.
+Convert a numeric input to a specific numeric type: number, BigNumber, bigint, or Fraction.

 <h2 id="syntax">Syntax <a href="#syntax" title="Permalink">#</a></h2>